studoverse/campus-qr/README.md

 * **Exportable**: Check-ins at specific locations and check-ins from specific people can be downloaded as csv file to open them in Excel.
 * **Infection tracing**: Fast and reliable tracing of infection chains.
 * **Automatic data deletion**: After a configurable time (default: 4 weeks) the check-in data will be automatically deleted to comply with the GDPR.
-* **Multirole administration**: The moderation frontend of Campus QR can be used by thousands of employees of a university.
+* **Multipermission administration**: The moderation frontend of Campus QR can be used by thousands of employees of a university.
 * **Access management**: Creation of specific access for students or guests within selected time frame to allow a controlled reopening of university buildings.
 * **Visitor list export**: Simple doorman specific interface with upcoming access permits
 * **Scalable access verification**: Access control can be verified by a doorman or lecturer in parallel to avoid crowds around entries.
 A unique access verification code is generated daily for easy parallel verification.